dzh-ma/lexica/README.md

 date: 2025-03-14
 ---

-# PlainScript
+# lexica

-PlainScript is an programming language designed to be easy to read & learn.
+lexica is an programming language designed to be easy to read & learn.
 The syntax closely mirrors plain English, making coding approachable
     for all users.

 ## Vision

-PlainScript aims to bridge the gap between natural language & programming.
+lexica aims to bridge the gap between natural language & programming.
 This would enable users to express logic clearly without complex syntax.

 ## Features